 If a person is not eligible to vote, they may submit one additional tie to Utah.
 This can include a rental agreement, a utility bill, or evidence of employment in Utah or Utah state taxes filed as a part or full year resident.
 Note: If a student is eligible to vote, they are expected to submit voter registration.

 If a student's name is not listed on the out of state vehicle registration then it can remain out of state.
 Our office will still request the vehicle registration to be submitted with the application so that our office can verify that student's name is not listed on out of state vehicle registration.

 No. If a student is not employed or does not make enough to file our office can use the parents’ or guardian’s taxes to determine that a student is not claimed as dependent on the federal taxes of any person who is not a resident of Utah.

-- Enrollment at the University of Utah or another Utah institution through transcripts
+- In-person enrollment at the University of Utah or another Utah institution through transcripts

-- Employment with a Utah employer via dated pay stubs or through a signed and dated letter on letterhead from the Utah employer specifying the dates of employment
+- Employment with a Utah employer through dated pay stubs for each date range the student wishes to prove, or through a signed and dated employer letter on letterhead specifying the dates of employment

 For the Undergraduate Policy/One Year Rule, you must show proof of physical presence for 12 continuous months in Utah.
 You may not be absent from the state for more than a total of 29 days.
 If you are unable to prove your presence for any days requested, those days will be listed as absences and will count against your 29 day total.